Energy and Mass Balances

 Completed research projects

-- Development of a reference modell for the ecological balancing of electric steelmaking for the process optimization and CO2 reduction – EcoSteel (BMBF)
+- Development of a reference model for the life cycle assessment of electric steelmaking for process optimisation and CO2 savings – EcoSteel (BMBF)

 - On-line slag composition analysis for electric arc furnaces – OSCANEAF (EU RFCS)